 - Germ cell tumors

 - Hodgkin lymphoma

 - Wilms tumor

-The MUSC Children's Health Blood and Bone Marrow Transplant Program is the only one in South Carolina.
-We’re certified by the Foundation for the Accreditation of Cellular Therapy.
+The MUSC Children's Health Blood & Bone Marrow Transplant Program is the only one in S.C. - certified by Foundation for the Accreditation of Cellular Therapy.

 Our Care Team